H1

 Safety: No high-voltage work is required.
 Do not open the thermostat casing.

 - Step 1 – Verify actual room temperature: Use a separate thermometer placed near the thermostat but out of direct sunlight.
-Compare readings.
+Compare the readings.

 - Step 2 – Check for heat sources: Look for lamps, TVs, routers, or other electronics directly below or behind the thermostat.
 Relocate these items if possible.